 The Serve limits are $500 per swipe, $2,500 per day, $5,000 per calendar month.
 Notice how perfect this works out if you have multiple $500 prepaid cards that you can use at Walmart.

 Once you transfer the money from Visa GCs to Serve, use the Serve online bill pay function to directly pay off your credit card.
 (See my tutorial)

 Walmart Money Centers actually have a process that allows you to directly pay off your credit card in store with a debit card (VGC).
 Tell them you want to use CheckFreePay at the register.
 The price is usually $0.88 or $1.88, depending on the card.
 This method used to be gold, but many Walmart stores have stopped supporting many payments to credit card issuers.
 You have to check your local store to see if this is still viable.

 I often choose $1998.12 as the amount of my Walmart bill payments for several logical reasons:

 - VGCs and many other gift cards are $500 denominations.
-Walmart only allows a maximum of 4 swipes per transaction (this is true for any transaction).
+Walmart only allows a maximum of 4 swipes per transaction.
 So you can use the 4 swipes with (4) $500 VGCs for a maximum of $2,000.

 - $2,000 minus the $1.88 charge equals a payment $1,998.12.

 American Express cards cannot be paid through this method!

 Check this Flyertalk thread for more relevant data.

 Make the money order out to yourself or your spouse, and deposit into your bank account(s).
-Be careful on the volume you are doing, and build a good relationship with your bank, or this method might look suspicious.
+Be careful on the volume you are doing, and build a good relationship with your local bank, or this method might look suspicious.
 There are reports of banks shutting down accounts used for money orders, and there have been cases where government authorities have gotten involved and thrown around the term “money laundering.”

 To recap, here is what I do:

 - Apply for several credit cards with big signup bonuses and get approved (Compare Cards Here)

-- Use those cards to purchase American Express Gift Cards through an online portal
+Use those cards to purchase American Express Gift Cards through an online portal (no longer working)

-- Use American Express gift cards to purchase Visa Gift Cards
+- Use my credit card to purchase Visa Gift Cards

 - Liquidate VGC